havardMoe/Twitter_Sentiment/README.md

 <a name="toppp"></a>
 # Twitter_Sentiment
-Sentiment analysis of the Ukraine-Russia war.
+Sentiment analysis of the Ukraine-Russia war with Hadoop, Hive, and Spark
 #### Table of Contents:
 - [Tech/Framework Used](#tech)
 - [Short Description](#desc)